What practical advice arises?

 Agreeing the consent order

 - The giving of the undertakings (i) demonstrated an election on the part of the first and second appellants to abandon their right to a stay and (ii) had the effect of invoking the court’s jurisdiction.
 The consent order had the effect of finally disposing of the proprietary claims.
-By their undertakings the appellants confirmed, under the court’s jurisdiction, that any licence or permission granted to the contractor was unequivocally and irrevocably withdrawn.
+By their undertakings the appellants confirmed, under the court’s jurisdiction, that any license or permission granted to the contractor was unequivocally and irrevocably withdrawn.
 They also agreed to provide reasonable assistance and authority to Heals in its pursuit of possession against the contractor.

 - The judge was wrong to conclude that any election must be binary.
 Among other things, there was no reason why parties should not be free to agree that some elements of their dispute that would otherwise be covered by an arbitration agreement be resolved through court proceedings while others be resolved by arbitration.
 There was no reason in principle why the appellants, having debarred themselves in respect of the proprietary claims, could not seek a stay in respect of the monetary claims.